For the Love of Rod Building!

 Passionate about finding new applications for technology, David combined his love of rod building and 3D Printing to create a brand new photo sweep stand for rod builders called the Snapper.
 The Snapper was launched at the 2019 ICRBE and is a no-nonsense, low-cost photographic kit designed to give rod builders the ability to take high-quality shots of their rods, with no particular knowledge of photography or specialized equipment required.

-David is a proud supporter of the NERBs and various other rod building groups.
-The architect of ThreadCentral, his focus now is on making the best rod building resources available to everyone interested in the art, through online learning, physical products and collaboration.
+David is a proud supporter of various rod builders and groups, providing sponsorship and charitable donations to many in the community.
+The architect of ThreadCentral, his focus is now on making the best rod building resources available to everyone interested in the craft, through online learning, physical products, teaching and collaboration.
+He is excited to be collaborating with Mary and making the world a better place, one rod at a time!